micolous/cbus/docs/wiser-swf-protocol.rst

 The Wiser is a rebadged SparkLAN 802.11b/g/draft-n WiFi Router with custom firmware.
 Believe it could be either a WRTR-205GN (based on firmware information) or WRTR-502GN (based on what is available information online).
 It runs an embedded Linux system, with an expanded web interface for hosting Flash/XMLSocket based control of CBus.

+According to the source code release from Clipsal, this runs Linux 2.6.17.14.
+The kernel configuration indicates that the board is a ``fv13xx`` ARM system.

 This is also used by the iPhone version of the control software.

 At the moment this is a rather unorganised set of notes while I'm still figuring out the protocol.